 All students wishing to apply for financial aid should contact the Financial Aid Office.

 Are attendant care services available?

 Attendant Care Services are not provided by Henderson Community College.
 If you will need attendant care services, contact your local Department of Vocational Rehabilitation.

-To schedule an appointment on campus call (270) 831-9783 or toll-free at (800) 696-9958 ext.
-19783 or e-mail Pamela Buchanan.
+To schedule an appointment on campus call (270) 831-9661 or e-mail Dr. Lavonia Lewis.
 Parents, faculty, staff, or community agencies, such as the Department of Vocational Rehabilitation and Office for the Blind may also make referrals.
 Services are voluntary and provided only upon students request; however, all referrals are confidential and disclosure of the nature of the disability is left up to the student.

 Henderson Community College uses the Americans with Disability Act (ADA) as a guide to define disability.
 A condition that substantially limits a major life activity, such as walking, seeing, hearing, speaking, breathing, and learning, is covered under the ADA, making a student eligible for services from DSS.
 Services can be provided to students who are deaf or hard of hearing, students with learning disabilities, traumatic brain injuries, chronic health conditions, including but not limited to diabetes, epilepsy, psychiatric disability, etc.

 Students with temporary conditions such as a broken arm or leg may also be eligible for services.